Just Nuisance: Naval service

-Just Nuisance, a statue by artist Jean Doyle, was erected in 1985 in Simonstown, Cape Province, South Africa in a position overlooking the harbour.

 The news that Nuisance was in danger of being put down spurred many of the sailors and locals to write to the Navy, pleading for something to be done.
 Although somebody offered to buy him a season ticket, naval command instead decided to enlist him by the book.
 As a member of the armed forces, he would be entitled to free rail travel, so the fare-dodging would no longer be a problem.
 For the next few years he would be a morale booster for the troops serving in World War II.

 He was enlisted on 25 August 1939.
 His surname was entered as "Nuisance" and, rather than leaving the forename blank, he was given the moniker "Just".
 His trade was listed as "Bonecrusher" and his religious affiliation as "Scrounger", although this was later altered to the more charitable "Canine Divinity League (Anti-Vivisection)".
 To allow him to receive rations and because of his longstanding unofficial service, he was promoted from Ordinary seaman to Able seaman.

 He never went to sea but fulfilled a number of roles ashore.
 He continued to accompany sailors on train journeys and escorted them back to base when the pubs closed.
 While many of his functions were of his own choosing, he also appeared at many promotional events, including his own 'wedding' to another Great Dane, Adinda.
 Adinda produced five pups as a result, two of which, named Victor and Wilhelmina, were auctioned off in Cape Town to raise funds for the war effort.

 Nuisance's service record was not exemplary.
-Aside from the offences of travelling on the trains without his free pass, being absent without leave, losing his collar and refusing to leave the pub at closing time, his record shows that he was sentenced to having all bones removed for seven days for sleeping in an improper place – to wit, the bed of one of the petty officers.
+Aside from the offences of travelling on the trains without his free pass, being absent without leave, losing his collar and refusing to leave the pub at closing time, his record shows that he was sentenced to having his bones allowance removed for seven days for sleeping in an improper place – to wit, the bed of one of the petty officers.
 He also fought with the mascots of ships that put in at Simon's Town, resulting in the deaths of at least two of them.